AmandaLesnik/WebbCouture/README.md

 - The info picture has ben chosen to show what the company design - that the webpage to look good on all screen sizes.

 🎨 Color Scheme
-- We choose our palette from the pink picture that the costumer want to have and mix it well so its easy to reed with the background colors and text colors.
+- We choose our palette from the pink picture that the costumer want to have and mix it well so its easy to read with the background colours and text colours.

 🔠 Typography
-- Google Fonts used:
+### Google Fonts used:
 - Lato for body text
 - Georgia for stylistic headings
 - Oswald for standout titles